79th Medical Wing: Predecessors at Andrews

 Named after Maj.
-Gen. (Dr.) Malcolm Grow in 1962, the center was dedicated to a man who served as a field doctor in both world wars, in 1949 was selected at the first Air Force surgeon general, and was active in military medicine until his death in 1960.
+Gen. (Dr.) Malcolm C. Grow in 1962, the Medical center at Andrews was dedicated to a man who served as a field doctor in both world wars, in 1949 was selected at the first Air Force surgeon general, and was active in military medicine until his death in 1960.

 Originally named the USAF Hospital Andrews, construction began in June 1955 and was completed in May 1958 to the tune of $5.5 million.
-Staffed by Bolling and Andrews personnel, the facility opened 4 August 1958 and provided care to more than 75,000 area military personnel and their families.
-The dispensary was redesignated the 79th Medical Wing and activated to manage the facility in May 2006.
+Staffed by Bolling and Andrews personnel, it opened 4 August 1958 and provided care to more than 75,000 military personnel and their families in the area.
+The 79th USAF Dispensary was redesignated the 79th Medical Wing and activated to manage the hospital in May 2006.

-Today, more than 600,000 eligible Department of Defense beneficiaries are in the National Capital Region.
-On a typical day in patient care, Malcolm Grow Medical Clinics and Surgery Center doctors and other healthcare workers see 930 outpatients, 90 dental patients, and 72 emergent care patients, and conduct seven surgical procedures, take care of 30 patients transitioning at the Aeromedical Staging Facility, and fill 1,963 pharmacy prescriptions.
+In 2017, more than 600,000 eligible Department of Defense beneficiaries were in the National Capital Region.
+On a typical day in patient care, Malcolm Grow Medical Clinics and Surgery Center doctors and other healthcare workers see 930 outpatients, 90 dental patients, and 72 emergency care patients, and conduct seven surgical procedures, take care of 30 patients transitioning at the Aeromedical Staging Facility, and fill 1,963 pharmacy prescriptions.
 The wing was inactivated in June 2017, and facility management was transferred to the 11th Medical Group, which was simultaneously activated.

+As the Air Force began realigning its medical units to assign them to Air Force Medical Command, it reactivated the wing in March 2025 to command all 14 medical facilities in the Air Force District of Washington and Air Combat Command MAJCOMs.